5 Definitions of qualifiers

 Humic (hu)

-(from Latin humus, earth): having ≥ 1% soil organic carbon as a weighted average to a depth of 50 cm from the mineral soil surface (if a limiting layer starts within the specified depth, the depth range below that contributes a 0 to the calculation of the weighted average).
+(from Latin humus, earth): having ≥ 1% soil organic carbon as a weighted average to a depth of 50 cm from the mineral soil surface (if a limiting layer starts within the specified depth, the weighted sum of the soil organic carbon is nevertheless divided by 50 cm).

 Hyperhumic (jh)